trsong/trsong.github.io/_posts/2019-11-01-DailyQuestionsNov.md

+### Nov 23, 2019 \[Hard\] Number of Subscribers during a Given Interval
+---
+> **Question:** You are given an array of length 24, where each element represents the number of new subscribers during the corresponding hour.
+Implement a data structure that efficiently supports the following:
+>
+- `update(hour: int, value: int)`: Increment the element at index hour by value.
+- `query(start: int, end: int)`: Retrieve the number of subscribers that have signed up between start and end (inclusive).
+>
+> You can assume that all values get cleared at the end of the day, and that you will not be asked for start and end values that wrap around midnight.

 ### Nov 22, 2019 \[Easy\] Compare Version Numbers
 ---
 > **Question:** Version numbers are strings that are used to identify unique states of software products.
 A version number is in the format a.b.c.d. and so on where a, b, etc. are numeric strings separated by dots.
 These generally represent a hierarchy from major to minor changes.